jeff-hykin/deno-guillotine/README.md

 - The script will auto-download a specific version of Deno to an isolated folder, and then run itself using that exact version of Deno to ensure consistent/reproducable behavior.
 - Any Deno.land module can be imported/used, no need to reinvent the wheel or bundle code.

-This is possible because of some rare builtin tools that allow for a single file to valid bash, and valid powershell, AND valid JavaScript (based partly on [Is it possible to write one script that runs in bash/shell and PowerShell?](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell))
+This is possible because of some rare builtin tools that allow for a single file to valid bash, and valid powershell, AND valid JavaScript (based on this StackOverflow answer [Is it possible to write one script that runs in bash/shell and PowerShell?](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell))

 # How do I make an installer script?